What is the minimum GRE?

 What is the deadline for applying to the program?

 All application materials submitted to the department must be postmarked by February 1.
-All materials submitted to student records need to be submitted by January 1.
+All materials submitted to Admissions Processing need to be submitted by January 1.

 How many students are admitted into the program each year?